Research basis: an audit of marketing/ (the nodetool.ai Next.js site), docs/, the 61 example

 4.0 Segment landing page — /marketing

-/creatives, /agents, and /developers are each a persona-framed rewrite of the same product,
+Shipped 2026-07-02. /creatives, /agents, /developers, and now /marketing are each a

-built to rank on that persona’s job-title searches and to give paid/social traffic a landing page
+persona-framed rewrite of the same product, built to rank on that persona’s job-title searches and

-that speaks their language instead of the generic homepage.
-Marketing teams get named in that same
+to give paid/social traffic a landing page that speaks their language instead of the generic

 - Lead use case: Product Video Generator (